PMA demands inquiry into doctor’s thrashing at KTH

 The PMA said it was always against the suspension of medical facilities at hospitals but now the poor patients were suffering in Ramazan because of the closure of the services at the hospitals by the protesting doctors.

-The PMA said doctors were united and knew how to tackle such situations and they reserved the right to protest, but an amicable settlement could resolve the issue and ease the sufferings of the poor patients.
+The Pakistan Medical Association said doctors were united and knew how to tackle such situations and they reserved the right to protest, but an amicable settlement could resolve the issue and ease the sufferings of the poor patients.

 It asked the chief minister to negotiate with the doctors and meet their demands to calm the situation immediately.